arjunsat/Silicon-Chronicles/Week0/Task-1/README.md

-📌 *This marks the start of my silicon design journey — the lab is ready, the tools are active, and the learning begins!*
+📌 *This marks the start of my silicon design journey — the lab is ready, the tools are active, and the learning begins!
+Excited for the journey ahed!*